rangle/ngCourse2/handout/routing/redirects.md

 ];
 ```

-The `pathMatch` property, which is required, tells the router how it should match the URL provided in order to redirect to the specified route.
+The `pathMatch` property, which is required for redirects, tells the router how it should match the URL provided in order to redirect to the specified route.
 Since `pathMatch: full` is provided, the router will redirect to `component-one` if the entire URL matches the empty path ('').

 When starting the application, it will now automatically navigate to the route for `component-one`.